Education Team

 Kimwun Perehinec

-A co-founder of Studio 180 and co-creator of the Studio 180 IN CLASS program, Kimwun (she/her) is an actor, independent theatre producer and artist educator.
+A co-founder of Studio 180 and co-creator of the Studio 180 IN CLASS program, Kimwun (she/her) is an actor and artist educator.
 From 2002 to 2016, she was a member of the company’s Core Artistic Team.
 With Studio 180, she has appeared in You Will Remember Me, Love, Dishonor…, Clybourne Park, Our Class (Dora Nomination – Ensemble), Offensive Shadows, The Arab-Israeli Cookbook, The Laramie Project and The Passion of the Chris.
 She also directed and facilitated the first Studio 180 IN DEVELOPMENT process for Marie Beath Badian’s Common.
 Her work onstage includes performances with VideoCabaret, Howland Company (Dora Award – Ensemble for Casimir & Caroline), Theatre New Brunswick, Canadian Stage, Mirvish Productions, Tarragon Theatre, MTC, Gateway Theatre, Theatre Junction, the GCTC, Roseneath Theatre (Dora Nomination – Ensemble for Wrecked), Eldritch Theatre and the Stratford Festival.
 Kimwun is also a communications coach, working with Practica Learning and SoulPepper.
 She holds a Joint honours Co-op BA from the University of Waterloo and is a graduate of George Brown College.

 When students step into imagining the point of view of a character, extrapolating and exploring what this other person might be feeling or how they’re looking at a situation, there are great surprises and sometimes very moving discoveries.